Frank Wise (British politician): Death

 Wise died suddenly at Wallington, while on a walk on the estate on 5 November 1933.
 He was 48.
 The funeral was held at Bury St. Edmunds St. James's Cathedral Church on 9 November 1933 and he was buried in the cemetery, Bury St. Edmunds.
-A memorial service was held the next day at St. Martin-in-the Fields on Friday 10 November 1933.
+A memorial service was held the next day at St. Martin-in-the Fields, London on Friday 10 November 1933.

 Family

-His brother, Frederick John Wise born 10 April 1887, was a Member of Parliament (MP) for King's Lynn 1945–51 and created 1st Baron Wise of King's Lynn in the County of Norfolk, 24 December 1951.
+His brother, Frederick John Wise (born 10 April 1887), was a Member of Parliament (MP) for King's Lynn 1945–51 and was created 1st Baron Wise of King's Lynn in the County of Norfolk, 24 December 1951.

 Edward Wise married Dorothy Lilian Owen (1886–1974), eldest daughter of William Shepperson Owen and Lilian Maud Southam on 12 November 1912.
-Her grandfather was Thomas Southam (1818–1895) founder of the wine merchants Thomas Southam and Son, Mayor of Shrewsbury on four occasions.
+Her grandfather was Thomas Southam (1818–1895), founder of the wine merchants Thomas Southam and Son, Mayor of Shrewsbury on four occasions.
 She was the author of Piers Plowman: A comparison with some earlier and contemporary French allegories, based on her M.A. thesis at Royal Holloway College.
 They had three daughters and a son – Margaret Dorothy (1913–1994), Mary Frances (1918–2007), Helen Irene (1920–2001) and Thomas Frank (1924–2010).
 His grandchildren include William John Francis Jenner English sinologist and specialist translator of Chinese literature and Peter Jenner British music manager, former record producer and copyright commentator.